FREQUENTLY ASKED QUESTIONS

 The ochre colour, introduced in 2006, is strongly associated with Australia and is unique to the Santos Tour Down Under.

-The Schwalbe Classic is a closed circuit road race (criterium).
+The Down Under Classic is a closed circuit road race (criterium).
 It is held as a preview to the stages of the Santos Tour Down Under.
 Riders do not receive UCI points in this circuit race.

-Official Santos Tour Down Under merchandise will be available to purchase in the coming months.
+Official Santos Tour Down Under merchandise is available to purchase at the Tour Village, and at some start and finish locations.

 There are many ways to get involved in the Santos Tour Down Under and the Santos Festival of Cycling.
-You can register for expressions of interest to volunteer as part of the team here.
+You can register to volunteer for the 2025 event here.

 Yes!
-We have a number of participation events that will give you the best seat in the house.
-In 2024, there will be daily group rides across South Australian regions, the return of the Car Park Climb, and race against Richie Porte in our new Willunga Hill Time Trial.
-Explore all our participation events here.
+We will have a number of participation events that will give you the best seat in the house.
+In 2024, there was daily group rides across South Australian regions, the return of the Car Park Climb, and race against Richie Porte in our new Willunga Hill Time Trial.
+Participation events for the 2025 event will open soon.

 Volunteers play a vital part in the running of the Santos Tour Down Under.